bambooom/gh-pkg-demo/README.md

 registry=https://npm.pkg.github.com/OWNER
 ```

-But if only using this setting, all package requests will go through GitHub Packages.
+But if this is the only setting, all package requests will go through GitHub Packages.

 > You also need to add the *.npmrc* file to your project so all requests to install packages will go through GitHub Packages.
 When you route all package requests through GitHub Packages, you can use both scoped and unscoped packages from *npmjs.com*.